thycotic/dsv-docs/product/cli-ref/policy.md

 * Permissions are cumulative.

-  * If there is a top level permission for the path Secrets:servers:<.\*> that grants a User **write** access, then even if they are only granted **read** access at the resource path Secrets:servers:webservers:<.\*>, they will still have write access due to the top level implicit match.
+  * If there is a top level permission for the path secrets:servers:<.\*> that grants a User **write** access, then even if they are only granted **read** access at the resource path secrets:servers:webservers:<.\*>, they will still have write access due to the top level implicit match.

 * An explicit deny trumps an explicit or implicit allow.